Minister and Staff

 OFFICE STAFF

-Congregational Administrator: Mandy Dawn
+Congregational Administrator: Mandy Dawn (she)

-(530) 753-2581 (leave a message), office@uudavis.org / rentals@uudavis.org
+(530) 753-2581 (voice message only; cannot receive texts), office@uudavis.org / rentals@uudavis.org

 Full Time (M-F, 9am-5pm);